Open Onboardings

 Lido on Ethereum: Distributed Validator Technology (DVT) Testing

 Starting in 2022, Lido DAO contibutors have worked together with the Obol Network and SSV Network teams to trial DVT on the Goerli and Holesky testnets.
-The recetly passed Simple DVT Module opens up the potential for solo stakers, community stakers, and professional node operators to form clusters of participants that will utilize DVT to run validators using the Lido protocol.
+The recently passed Simple DVT Module opens up the potential for solo stakers, community stakers, and professional node operators to form clusters of participants that will utilize DVT to run validators using the Lido protocol.

 Stay up to date on Onboarding Announcements

-Lido Node Operator Requirements
+Lido Node Operator Excellence

 Good Performance